Stability and equivariant Gromov--Hausdorff convergence: Proof of Theorem and Corollary .

-The desired inequalities follow.
-Note that due to the upper bound on the diameters of the terms of the sequence, we may choose $k$ large enough so that $(\tilde{f}_k,\theta_k,\psi_k)$ demonstrates the equivariant convergence.
+Then, it follows that $\tilde{f}_k$ is an $\epsilon_k$-isometry.
+Moreover, due to the upper bound on the diameters of the terms of the sequence, we may choose $k$ large enough so that $(\tilde{f}_k,\theta_k,\psi_k)$ demonstrates the equivariant convergence.